Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Nano_RP2040_Connect/readme.md

 1. On the left side menu, under 'Connect', select **'Devices'**.
 1. Select **'+ New'**.
 A 'Create a new device' window will appear.
-1. Create a Device name and Device ID.
+1. Fill in the desired 'Device name' and 'Device ID'.
 1. Leave Device template as 'Unassigned'.

     ![IoT Central create a device](media/iotcentralcreate-device.png)

 1. Select **'Create'**.
 The newly created device will appear in the 'All devices' list.
-1. Under 'Device name', select your newly created device.
+1. Under 'Device name', select your newly created device name.
 1. In the top menu bar, select **'Connect'**.
 A 'Device connection groups' window will appear.

     ![IoT Central create a device](media/iotcentraldevice-connection-info.png)